U.S. Route 76 in North Carolina: History

 As early as 1916, a portion of US 76 between Chadbourn and Wilmington was a thoroughfare in southeastern North Carolina.
 The highway between Chadbourn and the Columbus County-Brunswick County line was an unimproved road while the section in Brunswick County and New Hanover County was an improved highway.
 Upon the creation of the North Carolina State Highway System in 1921, the highway between Chadbourn and Wrightsville Beach was numbered as part of NC 20.
 The segment between the South Carolina state line and Chadbourn was numbered as part of NC 202.
 In 1924, NC 202 was an unimproved road for its entire length.
 Portions of NC 20 between Chadbourn and Whiteville, as well as between Bolton and Wrightsville Beach were improved roadways.
 By 1926, the entirety of NC 20 was improved between Chadbourn and Wrightsville Beach.

 Upon the creation of the United States Numbered Highway System, US 76 was routed between Chattanooga, Tennessee and Florence, South Carolina.
 US 17 followed NC 20 west of Wilmington to Chadbourn and then followed NC 202 to the South Carolina state line.
 In South Carolina, US 17 then continued west to Florence where it met US 76.
 By 1929, US 17/NC 202 was improved west of Chadbourn, creating an improved road between Wilmington and South Carolina.
 In 1935, US 17 was rerouted to replace US 117 between Wilmington and Myrtle Beach.
 The route between Florence and Wilmington was subsequently renumbered as US 76.
 US 76 also replaced NC 20 between Wilmington and Wrightsville Beach.
 Both NC 20 and NC 202 were decommissioned in 1934, in favor of overlapping US Highways.

 When first established in 1935, US 76 followed its modern-day routing between the South Carolina state line and Chadbourn.
 At Chadbourn it met US 74 and both highways followed modern-day US 74 Business and US 76 Business through Chadbourn and Whiteville.
 US 74 and US 76 then followed NC 214 through the towns of Lake Waccamaw and Bolton.
 East of Bolton, US 76 followed much of its modern-day routing until Leland.
 In western Leland, the road followed Fletcher Road and Village Road.
 After Leland School Road, the highway continued straight onto Post Office Road and then made a turn to the southeast along Lincoln Road.
 The highway then continued to follow Village Road, crossing the Brunswick River south of the modern-day bridge.
-US 74 and US 76 turned to the north at modern-day US 421, utilizing the Isabel Holmes Bridge to cross the Northeast Cape Fear River.
+US 74 and US 76 turned to the north at modern-day US 421, utilizing the Isabel Stellings Holmes Bridge to cross the Northeast Cape Fear River.
 In Downtown Wilmington US 76 used Third Street, Market Street, and 17th Street until reaching Oleander Street (modern-day Oleander Drive).
 US 76 followed Oleander Street until Airlie Road, which it followed to Wrightsville Beach.
 After crossing onto Harbor Island, US 74 and US 76 used Causeway Drive and then followed Lumina Avenue to the north.